Everyday Adventures for Seniors – Making Winter Fun

 Skilled Nursing 2118 Chatalet Lane, Pueblo, Colorado, 81005

-Life Care Centers of America offers a full compliment of health care services specializing in post-acute care, rehabilitation services, hospice care and short term stays.
-Life Care Center of Pueblo offers specialty rehab programs i.e. lymphedema, biofeedback for pelvic floor dysfunctions, anti-grativy treadmill, balance training to fit your individual needs to reach your optimum level of independence.
+Life Care Center of Pueblo offers a full compliment of health care services specializing in post-acute care, rehabilitation services, hospice care and short term stays.
+Life Care Center of Pueblo offers specialty rehab programs i.e. lymphedema, biofeedback for pelvic floor dysfunctions, anti-gravity treadmill, balance training to fit your individual needs to reach your optimum level of independence.
 Wound care is available from our certified wound care specialist.
-Call for a tour today.